DK27ss/SAS-11k-PoC/README.md

 }
 ```

-`transfer()` is overridden with custom logic. `transferFrom()` remains standard ERC20.
-Complete bypass: 0% fee, no anti-bot, no sellWhitelist, no sellBurn accumulation.
+`transfer()` is overridden with custom logic. `transferFrom()` remains standard ERC20, complete bypass, no anti-bot, no sellWhitelist, no sellBurn accumulation.

 ### V5 - `_isBuy()` returns false for contracts